microsoft/vscode-azuretools/ui/README.md

 }));
 ```

-For a more advanced scenario, you can also implement the `createChildImpl` method on your `AzureParentTreeItem`.
+For a more advanced scenario, you can also implement the `createChildImpl` method on your `AzExtParentTreeItem`.
 This will ensure the 'Create' option is displayed in the node picker and will automatically display a 'Creating...' item in the tree:

 ![CreateNodePicker](resources/CreateNodePicker.png) ![CreatingNode](resources/CreatingNode.png)
 ```typescript